 Kids who need that adrenaline fix the game brings can find it by trying some of the crazy cool obstacle challenges found at Clip n Climb.
 Here a mix of climbing and obstacles are waiting to be conquered.
 Think Fortnite meets American Ninja Warrior.
 For the truly brave, the Leap of Faith or the Vertical Drop Slide will provide some good old-fashioned excitement.

-Like Pokey’s, Mana Bar is a haven for old-school game enthusiasts.
+NO LONGER IN OPERATION Like Pokey’s, Mana Bar is a haven for old-school game enthusiasts.
 Now, I know this may seem like it’s more of the same (ahem, video games) but trust me, kids will enjoy the novelty and surprising challenge of vintage games such like Ms. Pac Man.
 A cool feature of Mana Bar is that original game inspired artwork created by a local young artist, can be purchased.

 Wishing they’d bring back the infinite crossbow to Fortnite?
 Well, until that happens there’s a new and superior option: Archery tag (ages 12 and up)!
 The new indoor play centre, Prairie Jurassic uses the technology of lasers to create fun games.
 Kids can try their hands at Jurassic laser tag, Archery tag and Blacklight dodge ball (5 and up).
 There’s also a laser maze and arcade!